rmtodd618/nem/instructions.md

 ### Prerequisites
 * A CenturyLink Cloud Account
+ * This job will add a publicIP for you with the following ports opened
+             - 7890
+              - 7880
+              - 7778
+              - 22
 * A network existing in the Datacenter you want to deploy to.
 Run the network builder Runner job.

 ### Installation Process